Guided day tours to the South Coast, departing from Reykjavik.

 For those who have a rental car, meet us in South Iceland and join one of our exciting activities.

 Guided minibus tours from Reykjavik, with accommodation.
 Small groups and personal experience.
 Explore the South Coast over multiple days

-Tour packages where our most popular tours are combined for an amazing travel experience - At a lower price!
-Note that the multi-day combo packages do not include accommodation (and they are only available from Reykjavik).
+Day Tour Bundles, each tour departs from Reykjavik.
+These are tour packages where our most popular tours are combined for an amazing travel experience - At a lower price, save up to 15%!

 South Iceland is deservedly the most famous area in Iceland.
 It features the most curious-looking sea stacks, hair-raising rock cliffs, dramatic black sand beaches, columnar basalt formations, stunning waterfalls, breathtaking glaciers, and the largest natural parks in the country.

 If you are looking for an adventure not so far from Reykjavík, the South Coast is the way to go!
 Read our travel guide for more information on the must-visit places in South Iceland.
 Find out where the most photogenic stops are located and what are the most bucket list-worthy activities along the way.
 If you want to get the most out of your stay in Iceland, hit the road and travel the South Coast!

 Just a 40-minute drive and an hour hike from Reykjavík is a stunning valley filled with countless steaming hot springs and a warm river which people love to bathe in all year round.
 Reykjadalur, the "smoky valley," is a geothermal valley surrounded by vibrantly green hills which are, of course, covered by snow in winter.
 Bathing in a naturally warm river in the middle of the wilderness is something you should definitely put on your bucket list.